jadsaad06/jadsaad06/README.md

 ### Currently Working On

-- AI Fishbowl (Portland State CS Chatbot)
+- AI Fishbowl (Interactive real-time AI Kiosk to be placed in PSU to help CS students with PSU-related questions)
 - Personal Portfolio

 ---